 04 of 07

-If you have a root cellar or storage basement, you can use dry leaves to layer your vegetable in, rather than saw dust or newspaper.
-They will easily last through winter.Continue to 5 of 7 below.
+Moreover, if you have a root cellar or storage basement, you can use dry leaves to layer your vegetables in, rather than using sawdust or newspaper.
+This should allow them to be stored through the winter.Continue to 5 of 7 below.

 05 of 07